Terminal illness: Supporting a terminally ill loved one

 What advice do you have for people who are grieving?

-If you're concerned that you're unable to stop grieving and it's affecting your ability to function, consider seeking professional help.
-Hospice or palliative care experts can be a great resource.
+If you're concerned that you're unable to stop grieving and it's affecting your ability to function, seek professional help.

 What do you tell people who are struggling with guilt?

 After your loved one dies, you might question whether you did enough or said the right things.
 Guilt is a normal part of grieving but it often gradually fades.
 If you're having trouble dealing with guilt, talk to someone who can help you work through your feelings.

 Nov.
 16, 2018

 - Providing comfort at the end of life.
 National Institute on Aging. https://www.nia.nih.gov/health/providing-comfort-end-life.
 Accessed Oct.
 14, 2018.

 - Advanced illness: Holding on and letting go.
 Family Caregiver Alliance. https://www.caregiver.org/advanced-illness-holding-on-letting-go.
 Accessed Oct.
 14, 2018.